 Permit and Code Violation

-I know this is more relevant to the plastic shell tubs again, but please don’t violate local codes!
+I know this is more relevant to the plastic shell tubs again, but please don’t risk violating local codes!

-In addition to general requirements, many States enact their own safety and permit requirements for both pools and hot tubs.
+In addition to general requirements, many states enact their own safety and permit requirements for both pools and hot tubs.
+Each state has its own rules, and these can vary greatly.
+Below are a few examples:

-• Filling restrictions: In California, state and city measures may prohibit hot tub owners from draining and refilling their hot tub except in the event of leaks or sanitary issues.
+- Filling restrictions: In California, state and city measures may prohibit hot tub owners from draining and refilling their hot tubs except in the event of leaks or sanitary issues.

-Hopefully, the point that I am getting across is that you are going to need to check with your City/Local Authority to see what the actual rules are for where you live.
+Hopefully, the point that I am getting across is that you will need to check with your city/local authority to see what the actual rules are for where you live.

 What do I do if I need a Permit to build my hot tub?

 The first thing that you are going to need to do is submit a plan to your local authority.
 That plan will outline the structural integrity of your hot tub and how you are going to build it.
 Really, the whole idea of permits is for safety.
-They are less interested on how many jets, pumps and blowers you are going to have!
+They are less interested in how many jets, pumps and blowers you are going to have!
+Their primary concern is to make sure you get the build right.

-The designs themselves have been drawn up by a structural engineer (not me!) so that they confirm to the required building codes and structural safety standards required.
+The designs themselves have been drawn up by a structural engineer (not me!) so that they conform to the required building codes and structural safety standards required.
 However, these on their own in some States will not be enough.
+That’s where the next step comes in.

 Local Structural Engineer Stamp of Approval